 1 cup shredded mozzarella cheese, or Muenster cheese

 Gather the ingredients.

-Preheat oven to 425 F. If using uncooked dough, shape on a baking sheet and bake for about 5 to 7 minutes once the oven is hot.
-Remove from oven and reserve.
+Preheat the oven to 425 F. If using uncooked dough, shape on a baking sheet and bake for about 5 to 7 minutes once the oven is hot.
+Remove from the oven and reserve.
 If using a prebaked crust, there's no need to bake before adding toppings.